Gabriel2409/docker-tuto/Readme.md

 - manages data outside of the union file-system
 - By default, creates a directory on host machine
 - volume is initialised with data in the image
+- ex : `VOLUME ["/data"]` : content of the data folder will be saved to a volume (won't be deleted on container removal)

 ### USER